GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

 The set of natural numbers is infinite and extends from:
  	{0 , 1 , 2 , 3, …}

-The set of ANY_INT numbers without a sign bit is finite and is limited by the number of BITS needed to construct the numerical value (see Table 4 4 : Elementary data types (IEC 61131, 2003):
+The set of ANY_INT numbers without a sign bit is finite and is limited by the number of BITS needed to construct the numerical value :
 •	{0 , 1 , 2 , 3, … , 255} - USINT
 •	{0 , 1 , 2 , 3, … , 65535} - UINT
 •	{0 , 1 , 2 , 3, … , 4294967295} - UDINT